Citation Best Practices

-The most effective strategy to increase citation rates is publishing in a journal with higher impact factor.
-Journals that focus on web site optimization may enhance your citations indirectly.
-Submitting a paper to a special issue of a journal increases the likelihood that others in your field will read it.
+The most effective strategy to increase citation rates is publishing in a journal with a higher impact factor.
+Journals that focus on website optimization may enhance your citations indirectly.
+Submitting a paper to a special journal issue increases the likelihood that others in your field will read it.

-Research suggests that there is a correlation between the number of downloads an article has and citations.
+Research suggests a correlation between the number of downloads an article has and citations.
 Free access invites greater engagement with research through citations.
-To make your papers more accessible, consider publishing in an open access journal (see the Directory of Open Access Journals for a list of journals that observe OASPA’s principles of transparency and best practices in scholarly publishing).
-Alternatively, deposit your paper in open access repositories, like the WSU Research Exchange, or see re3data to search for a list of open access data repositories.
+To make your papers more accessible, consider publishing in an open-access journal (see the Directory of Open Access Journals for a list of journals that observe OASPA’s principles of transparency and best practices in scholarly publishing).
+Alternatively, deposit your paper in open-access repositories, like the WSU Research Exchange, or see re3data to search for a list of open-access data repositories.

-Choosing a journal that matches with a researcher’s field of study is very important because it makes it more likely that the article receives more citations.
-A journal which covers a broad range of disciplines may be the best.
+Choosing a journal that matches a researcher’s field of study is very important because it makes it more likely that the article receives more citations.
+A journal that covers a broad range of disciplines may be the best.
 Publishing across disciplines has been found to increase citations.

 Citation potential increases by attributing to the high visibility of scientific materials.
-Therefore, a journal with the highest number of abstracting and indexing in different databases can be a good target.
-Indexed journals are considered to be of higher scientific quality as compared to non-indexed journals.
+Therefore, a journal with the highest abstracting and indexing in different databases can be a good target.
+Indexed journals are considered to be of higher scientific quality than non-indexed journals.

 Resubmissions from other journals typically receive significantly more citations than first-intent submissions.